 At the Potato Hill trailhead.
 The ride

-the tunnel, the trail will descend only about 60 vertical feet, then
+the tunnel, the Little Valley Trail will descend only about 60 vertical feet, then

 regain 80 vertical to reach the high spot as it rejoins Ann's further